 Throughout the world, people prefer an environment that has short grass, few trees and shrubs, gently rolling hills, and some standing water.
 These are features of the Savannah grasslands.

 People throughout the world prefer to cultivate gardens in their front yards that replicate the Savannah.
 The grass is kept short and a few trees along with shrubs are grown here and there.

 Visit any city in the world and you’re likely to find gardens and parks as major tourist attractions.
 However, the most important feature of the Savannah-like environment is the presence of a source of water such as a lake or a river.

 A beautiful garden with a beautiful fountain is the epitome of aesthetic experience for many.
 People gravitate to lakes and rivers which tend to be the centres of recreation throughout the world.

 Ask any person to draw scenery of nature and they’re likely to draw a river or a lake regardless of other land features they might add.

 The preference for Savannah-like features is strongest in children, which explains why children love playing in parks so much.
 Schools and other educational institutions are incomplete without a children’s park or a general park for students to sit down and relax.

-The strong preference in children for Savannah-like environments also suggests that it’s an inborn preference instead of a learned behavior.
+The strong preference in children for savannah-like environments also suggests that it’s an inborn preference instead of a learned behaviour.
 As one progresses through life, one may develop preferences for other types of environment, perhaps due to positive experiences they might have had in those environments.

 Still, these preferences may not necessarily override their inborn preferences.